mixarcid/mixarcid.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_new.jpg

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I'm a PhD student at UNC's Eshelman School of Pharmacy.
-By day, I apply novel ML algorithms to drug discovery.
-By night, I sleep.

-Occasionally I write blog posts, usually about solving weird software issues.
+Before, I studied chemistry at Stanford and worked as the Software Lead at [Quilter](https://www.quilter.ai).

+I'm now researching novel AI methods to accelerate structure-based drug discovery.
+A major bottleneck in this field is the lack of high-quality training data.
+My research focuses on creatively using the available data to maximize model performance.

-If you want to chat about ML, drugs, or just about anything, please reach out!
-Email me at [{{ site.email }}](mailto:{{ site.email }}).
+If you'd like to talk about ML, drugs, or just about anything, please reach out!
+[Email me](mixarcid@unc.edu) or find me on [Twitter](https://twitter.com/brocidiacono).

-**Warning:** This website contains chemicals known to the State of California to cause cancer, birth defects, or other reproductive harm.